openframeworks/ofSite/documentation/graphics/ofPath.markdown

 _inlined_description: _

-Create a cubic bezier line from the current drawing point with the two control points indicated by the coordinates (cx1, cy1) and (cx2, cy2), that ends at the coordinate (x, y).
+Creates a cubic bezier line from the current drawing point with the two control points indicated by the coordinates (cx1, cy1) and (cx2, cy2), that ends at the coordinate (x, y).